- intratextual references to earlier passages in Inferno: Capaneus in Inferno 14 and Centaurs in Inferno 12

 Not surprisingly, Dante has concentrated here the greatest number of body parts in the Inferno.
 In the chart below, compiled by Grace Delmolino, Inferno 25 (top right) emerges as the canto featuring the densest saturation of words designating body parts.
 A total of 63 body parts are named in this canto (followed by 41 in Inferno 28, 30 in Inferno 30, and 26 in Inferno 20).
-This linguistic saturation occurs because Inferno 25 describes a birth — a revolting, monstrous birth.
+This linguistic saturation occurs because Inferno 25 describes a birth — nothing less than a revolting, monstrous birth.

 * * *

 In the seventh bolgia Dante boasts that he has surpassed both Lucan and Ovid, the classical poets who supply the store of metamorphoses on which he draws.
 In commanding Lucan and Ovid to be silent, since he has surpassed them, Dante calls out specific metamorphoses recounted by the earlier poets.
 With respect to Ovid, these are the metamorphoses of Cadmus and Arethusa: “Taccia di Cadmo e d’Aretusa Ovidio” (Let Ovid be silent, where he tells of Cadmus and Arethusa [Inf.
 25.97]).

 The Ovidian metamorphosis of Cadmus recounts his transformation, with his wife Harmonia, into two loving snakes.
 Quite the opposite of the violent assaults of Inferno 25, Harmonia desires Cadmus’s touch, even after he is a snake, and asks to join him in serpent conjugality (see Metam.
 4.563-603).
 Serving as a foil to the grotesque copulations of Inferno 25, the Ovidian story of Cadmus and Harmonia depicts two snakes loving each other, in sharp contrast to the terror-filled depredations of the seventh bolgia.
 Moreover, the reference to Ovid’s Cadmus evokes “li duo serpenti avvolti” (the two entwining serpents [Inf.
 20.44]) of the description of Tiresias in Inferno 20.40-45.
-(See the Appendix on Tiresias in the Introduction to Inferno 20.)
+(See the Appendix on Tiresias in the Commento on Inferno 20.)